Mark's Railway Police Interview

 I used to see a lot of disorderly behaviour, violence, assaults, fare evasions and general misbehaviour from all classes of people.

 With people who don’t have a fixed address, there’s a way of dealing with it.
 If you’re going to charge them with a charge and you know you’re not going to be able to summons them, you arrest them so you can bail them to appear in court.

-I’ve got a good working relationship with the police, I always have since day one.
+I’ve got a good working relationship with the police and I always have since day one.
 The Police Rail Unit are a great bunch of guys.
 The support’s there and any time we need help, they’re there for us.

 Our guys always get assaulted.
 Transit Officers are on the frontline.
 When they’re in the train and they’re dealing with an incident, they’ve got nowhere to go.
-They’re on the spot and normally they don’t get called to it like the police do 9 times out of 10, when the incident is already happening.
+They’re on the spot and normally they don’t get called to it, like the police do nine times out of ten, when the incident is already happening.

-I think night trains would help stop a lot of incidents in the city and get people home and it may also prevent a lot of accidents on the roads too from people drink driving because they have no other avenue to get home.
-I’ve always been in great favour of late night trains especially now that I’m not on the job because I would have had to stay there.
+I think night trains would help stop a lot of incidents in the city and get people home.
+It may also prevent a lot of accidents on the roads too from people drink driving because they have no other avenue to get home.
+I’ve always been in great favour of late night trains, especially now that I’m not on the job because I would've had to work them.